Hexworks/zircon/README.md

 A [TextImage] is an in-memory object on which you can draw [TextCharacter]s and later you can draw the [TextImage] itself on your [Terminal].
 This is useful to create ASCII art for example and paste it on your [Terminal] multiple times or save it for later use.

+## Screens

+[Screen]s are a bitmap-like in-memory representations of your [Terminal].
+They are double buffered which means that you write to a back-textBuffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
+Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have multiple screens in your app and you can switch between them simultaneously by using the `display` method.

 ## Getting Started

 If you want to work with Zircon you can add it to your project as a dependency.